hhhuangqiong/WLP/README.md

 > tsd install node --save
 > tsd install express --save

-# rename `app.js` to `app.ts` and add some typescript-specific setting
+# rename `app.js` to `index.ts` and add some typescript-specific setting

 > npm run tsc

 # you should see lots of error but the script can be built (no abort)
 # to prove this:
 > npm install && npm run start
 ```

 Reference